 When is it okay to use tables in an ATS-friendly resume?

 You can use tables in your resume if they are simple and structured in simple ways.
 For example, a simple two-column table could be used for your name and contact info, or to showcase key qualifications within the summary section.
+This ensures your resume will be parsed correctly by the ATS.

 Why should I use tables in my resume?